 According to a recent MSN and Impulse survey, nearly 30 percent of people said they want to eat healthier in the New Year, either by eliminating junk food or starting a new diet.
 In that same study, however, 39 percent also cited ‘lack of time’ as the reason they’re not typically successful in sticking to resolutions.

 So if you want to be healthy and fit in the new year, but don’t have lots of spare time, how can you do it?
-Although taking the first step is usually the hardest part in any journey, here are a few of my favorite tips to help you get started.
+Although taking the first step is usually the hardest part of any journey, here are a few of my favorite tips to help you get started.

 Follow These Tips to Be Healthy in the New Year